narcissawright/melancholy/README.md

 - Try to keep a bit of "arcade scenario" -- gameplay design focused levels, but not too arcadey.
 Ideally each stage is minutes (3-15) long if you know what you're doing.
 - Checkpoints exist.
 - I want an ice level. (slippery physics)
+- would be nice to have branching / alternate exits that lead to new levels, this kind of thing is cool.

 ## Character Design:
 - Melanie should have shorter hair than Melancholy.
 Neither character will have bangs.